frontendpatterns/frontendpatterns.dev/src/content/patterns/structured-logging.md

 ---
 # Structured Logging

-Implement consistent, searchable logging for production debugging and monitoring.

 ## Problem

 Without this pattern, the premise that implementing consistent, searchable logging for production debugging and monitoring falls apart, and small changes trigger cascading regressions.